-Delivery of these projects alongside staff's day-to-day roles will require flexible, cross-departmental working.
+Delivery of these projects alongside day-to-day work will require flexible, cross-departmental working.

-The Councils Building our Future programme will oversee the delivery of projects to ensure outcomes align with our corporate aims & objectives.
-Team Leaders, Managers and Project Managers will all support the delivery of projects working together.
+The Councils 'Building our Future' programme will oversee the delivery of projects to ensure outcomes align with our corporate aims and objectives.
+Team Leaders, Managers and Project Managers will all support the delivery of projects by working together.

-Managers will need to ensure that annual Business Planning considers our digital ambitions and that resourcing (budget and project capacity) is considered as part of the Business Planning process.
+Managers will need to ensure that annual Business Planning considers our digital ambitions, and that resourcing (budget and project capacity) is considered as part of the Council's business planning and budget setting process.